Lettings policy

 3.2.3 All properties subject to a local letting policy will be clearly labelled as such when they are advertised through the choice based lettings scheme.

-3.2.4 Local lettings policies must be approved by the council, and will be reviewed regularly.
+3.2.4 Local lettings policies must be approved by the council.

 3.3 Council tenancies granted outside Part 6 Housing Act